aws-samples/aws-secure-environment-accelerator/README.md

 The LZA v1.3 release focused on delivering AWS Secure Environment Accelerator (ASEA) feature parity and delivered both [CCCS Cloud Medium](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/canadian-centre-for-cyber-security-cccs-cloud-medium.html) and [Trusted Secure Enclave Sensitive Edition](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/trusted-secure-enclaves-sensitive-edition-for-national-security-defence-and-national-law-enforcement.html) sample configuration files.
 These samples deliver similar outcomes to the ASEA sample configuration file.

+**End of support is expected in Q2 2024.
+Upgrades from ASEA to LZA will occur over the next year.**

-The LZA team is currently developing a semi-automated upgrade from ASEA to LZA.
-If you are using the ASEA, there is currently no deadline to migrate to the Landing Zone Accelerator on AWS solution.
-Please reach out to your AWS Account Team with any questions.
+Please reach out to your AWS Account Team with any questions about getting your ASEA upgraded to LZA

 # AWS Secure Environment Accelerator